vardaan/MusicPlayer/README.md

+## Awesome music player

-Create a awesome music player player for android
+* Create a awesome music player player for android

-Will use MVP architecture
+* Will use MVP architecture

-Testing where ever possible
+* Testing where ever possible

-A configured continuous integration server
+* A configured continuous integration server

-Git flow as git branching model
+* Git flow as git branching model

-Will be made open source
+* Will be made open source

-Will use abstraction where ever possible
+* Will use abstraction where ever possible

-We might also use the Rx-java
+* We might also use the Rx-java

-Fully Utilise the material design
+* Fully Utilise the material design